 Passive House Library (1st to be certified in North America)

 72/100 "Very Walkable"

-The library’s vertical expansion will both enhance the streetscape along Pittsburgh’s Brownville Road and allow the Carrick Branch to gain more visibility as the valued civic resource that it is.
-The street-facing façade will make judicious use of glazing to balance daylighting with thermal performance while establishing a strong and welcoming connection between street and library interior.
+The library’s vertical expansion both enhances the streetscape along Pittsburgh’s Brownville Road and allows the Carrick Branch to gain more visibility as the valued civic resource that it is.
+The street-facing façade makes judicious use of glazing to balance daylighting with thermal performance while establishing a strong and welcoming connection between street and library interior.